jgbishop/sxs-settings/README.md

 ## Usage

-Side-by-Side Settings adds three new commands to the command palette:
+Side-by-Side Settings adds three new commands to the command palette (two if you are using Sublime Text 2):

-* **Side-by-Side: Select a File** - Opens a panel displaying all of the `.sublime-settings` and `.sublime-keymap` files in the Sublime Text environment
+* **Side-by-Side: Select a File** - Opens a panel displaying all of the `.sublime-settings` and `.sublime-keymap` files in the Sublime Text environment (Sublime Text 3 only)
 * **Side-by-Side: Sublime Settings** - Opens both default and user Sublime Text settings side by side in a new window
 * **Side-by-Side: Sublime Key Bindings** - Opens both default and user Sublime Text key bindings side by side in a new window

 #### Select a File Command

+This command is only available in Sublime Text 3.

 The "select a file" command opens a quick panel that displays all of the `.sublime-settings` and `.sublime-keymap` files that Sublime Text knows about